Rahat Hossain: Homeless lottery winner

 On March 4, 2014, Hossain uploaded a video titled "Homeless Lottery Winner" in which he pranked a homeless man named Eric Aursby.
-Hossain was inspired by Chris Russells video titled "Homeless Lottery Winner" uploaded on March 2, 2014.
+Hossain was inspired by Chris Russell's video titled "Homeless Lottery Winner" uploaded on March 2, 2014.
 The video begins with Hossain explaining to the viewers his intention to help Aursby, who was described to Hossain by members of the community as a "nice and respectable guy".
-Hossain would give him a losing lottery ticket that the store clerk of a nearby convenience store (who was in on the prank) would exchange for $1000 cash, giving Aursby the impression that he had won the lottery.
+Hossain would give him a losing lottery ticket that the store clerk of a nearby convenience store (who was in on the prank) would exchange for $1,000 cash, giving Aursby the impression that he had won the lottery.
 Immediately after receiving the money, Aursby began insisting on splitting the "prize" with Hossain and subsequently broke down in tears when Hossain declined.

 In the following weeks, Hossain uploaded another video in which he discussed the overall response to the lottery ticket prank, with viewers (who were touched by Aursby's gesture to offer half of the money to Hossain) asking how they could donate to Aursby.
 Hossain set up a fundraiser, with the initial goal being to raise a total of $20,000.
 The fundraiser ended up more than tripling this amount and collected roughly $66,000 from over 3,000 donors.
 Hossain remarked that he wanted to "improve his lifestyle", emphasizing Aursby's personality.
 While collecting the money, Aursby moved into a hotel room and was given a job at a 7-Eleven via a friend.
 However, Hossain would later reveal that Aursby never showed up for work, telling Hossain that he "didn't feel like it".
 On May 7, 2014, Hossain uploaded a video to YouTube titled "Homeless Man Gets A Home".
 The video shows Hossain offering to buy Aursby dinner, but that he has to stop by his house to get something.
 At the house, Hossain reveals that the house is not actually his, but rather Aursby's new home, which was later revealed to be paid for by thousands of Internet contributors.
 In a matter of days, the video received about 9 million views.